-She recorded with the Grammy-winning group Sounds of Blackness, which Gary Hines directs, and appeared in, plays at the Penumbra and Guthrie theaters and sang at such Twin Cities nightspots as Big Al’s, the Manor and Ruby’s Cabaret.
-Hines enjoyed Italian and Asian cooking, and had a long love of the Midwestern outdoors.
+She recorded with the Grammy-winning group Sounds of Blackness, which Gary Hines directs and appeared in, plays at the Penumbra and Guthrie theaters, and sang at such Twin Cities nightspots as Big Al’s, the Manor, and Ruby’s Cabaret.
+Hines enjoyed Italian and Asian cooking and long loved the Midwestern outdoors.
 She enjoyed camping in Wisconsin with her daughter Diane Lindquist, with whom she completed her memoir.
-She was the first Black female vocalist featured in a television commercial for Northwestern Bell Telephone company.
+She was the first Black female vocalist featured in a Northwestern Bell Telephone Company television commercial.

-Often referred too as “The Satin Doll” and “Queen of the Eastern Supper Clubs,” the Minneapolis jazz singer shared stages with Duke Ellington, Ella Fitzgerald, Sarah Vaughan, Dinah Washington and Harry Belafonte, among others.
-She performed at the Ordway, Orpheum and numerous Twin Cities nightspots as well as in Japan, Australia and throughout the United States.
+Often referred to as “The Satin Doll” and “Queen of the Eastern Supper Clubs,” the Minneapolis jazz singer shared stages with Duke Ellington, Ella Fitzgerald, Sarah Vaughan, Dinah Washington, and Harry Belafonte.
+She performed at the Ordway, Orpheum, and Twin Cities nightspots in Japan, Australia, and the United States.

-Hines used the four-octave rich-as-caramel voice that God gave her to spellbind listeners and to push back against intolerance.
-Her life was both studded with hardship and triumph and enriched by luminaries in the jazz world and in literary works of such writers as Maya Angelou, also her friend.
+Hines used the four-octave rich-as-caramel voice God gave her to spellbind listeners and push back against intolerance.
+Her life was studded with hardship and triumph and enriched by luminaries in the jazz world and the literary works of such writers as Maya Angelou, her friend.
 In the mid-1960s, Angelou was passing through Honolulu.
 She’d heard what Nat King Cole had told Ella Fitzgerald: Do not miss Doris Hines.
-Angelou saw Hines perform, and ever since they were friends.
+Angelou saw Hines perform, and ever since, they have been friends.

 Music was the “vanguard for struggles for equality,” especially for African Americans, said her son Gary Hines.
-Her genres jazz, blues, jazz and pop could be used as subtle acts of protest.
-Doris Hines died on August 14th 2015 of congestive heart failure she was 91.
+Her jazz, blues, jazz, and pop genres could be used as subtle acts of protest.
+Doris Hines died of congestive heart failure on August 14, 2015; she was 91.